-Some people will lift every shovelful of snow and toss it to the side.
-This practice can be bad on one’s back, possibly resulting in serious pain.
-As a rule of thumb, you should try to push the snow—rather than lifting it—as often as you can.
+- It’s a common practice to lift every shovelful of snow and toss it to the side.
+This practice can be hard on one’s back, possibly resulting in serious pain or injury.
+As a rule of thumb, you should try to push the snow away from you —rather than lifting it—as often as you can.